 Canada: Foreign Investment Review

-The ensuing discussion provides a practical summary of the regime.
+The ensuing discussion gives a practical summary of the regime.

 What is the relevant legislation and who administers it?

-While there are a number of federal and provincial statutes that are sector-specific and that limit foreign investment, 1 the Investment Canada Act (the Act) is the only statute of general application in Canada that provides for the review and approval of foreign investments.
+While there are a number of federal and provincial statutes that are sector-specific and that limit foreign investment,1 the Act is the only statute of general application in Canada that provides for the review and approval of foreign investments.

-Decisions to approve or disallow investments are made by the industry minister, in the case of transactions not involving cultural businesses, and by the minister of Canadian heritage and official languages (the cultural minister), in the case of transactions involving cultural businesses.
+Decisions to approve or disallow investments are made by the minister of industry (industry minister), in the case of transactions not involving cultural businesses, and by the minister of Canadian heritage and official languages (cultural minister), in the case of transactions involving cultural businesses.
 Both ministers may be involved in the review of transactions involving both cultural and non-cultural businesses.
-The federal Governor in Council (GIC) (which is in essence the federal Cabinet) is the ultimate decision-maker with respect to investments considered potentially injurious to national security.
+The federal governor in council (GIC), in essence the federal cabinet, is the ultimate decision-maker with respect to investments considered potentially injurious to national security.

 What kinds of investments are caught?